United States Army Special Forces: Camouflage pattern

 During the Vietnam War, the Green Berets of the 5th Special Forces Group wanted camouflage clothing to be made in Tigerstripe.
 So they contracted with Vietnamese and other Southeast Asian producers to make fatigues and other items such as boonie hats using tigerstripe fabric.
 When Tigerstripes made a comeback in the 21st century, they were used by Green Berets for OPFOR drills.

-From 1981 to the mid-2000s, they had worn the Battle Dress Uniform (BDU).
+From 1981 to the mid-2000s, they had worn the Battle Dress Uniform.

-Since the War on Terror, they have worn Universal Camouflage Pattern but phased that out in favor of MultiCam and Operational Camouflage Pattern (OCP) uniforms.
+Since the war on terror, they have worn Universal Camouflage Pattern but phased that out in favor of MultiCam and Operational Camouflage Pattern (OCP) uniforms.

 Yarborough knife

 This knife was designed and built by Bill Harsey Jr. in collaboration with Chris Reeve Knives.
 Starting in 2002, all graduates of the qualification course were awarded a Yarborough knife, designed by Bill Harsey and named after Lt.
 Gen. William Yarborough, considered the father of the modern Special Forces.
 All knives awarded are individually serial-numbered, and all awardees' names are recorded in a special logbook.